 Stateful applications are typically non-web based user interfaces where an application initiates a database connection and holds it open for the duration the application is in use.

 In web based applications each time something is requested by the user , the application initiates a new database connection.
 While PostgreSQL has a very short connection creation time and in general it is not a very expensive operation, it is best to use some sort of database connection pooling method to get maximum performance.

 There are several ways to accomplish database connection pooling, here is a short list of common ones:

-- Pgpool is a small server that you run on the same server as your clients that will pool database connections to some local or remote server.
-The application simply points at the pgpool instance instead of the normal postmaster.
+- PgBouncer is a small server that you run on the same server as your clients that will pool database connections to some local or remote server.
+The application simply points at the bouncer instance instead of the normal postmaster.
 From the application's perspective nothing has changed as the connection pooling is hidden from it.

 - You can always write a small bit of code to do this for you yourself, but I would highly recommend using an already developed solution to reduce the amount of debugging you have to do.